-Following the enactment of the 2020 Budget Law (which came into force on 1 January 2020), the requirement of the presence of one third of the members of the Board of Directors and the Board of Statutory Auditors belonging to the least represented gender has been raised to two fifths of the elected directors and the standing members of the Board of Statutory Auditors.
+Following the enactment of the 2020 Budget Law (which came into force on 1 January 2020), the requirement of the presence of one third of the members of the Board of Directors and the Board of Statutory Auditors belonging to the least represented gender has been raised to two fifths of the elected directors and the standing members of the Board of Statutory Auditory Auditors.
 This provision shall apply for six consecutive terms as from the first renewal of these bodies after 1 January 2020.

 The provisions of the 2020 Budget Law were incorporated into the Bylaws that have been amended on 12 March 2020 by the Board of Directors, which exercised the authority granted by article 15, letter d) of the Bylaws.
-In particular, the Board of Directors decided to amend article 108 and article 209 of the Bylaws, by providing
+In particular, the Board of Directors decided to amend article 10 and article legal or regulatory percentage currently in force.